MonaSolutions/MonaServer/doc/scalability.rst

 The main idea is simple: by default, **each instance is an independent server and shares nothing with others, YOU decide what are the resources are to be shared** between all the server instances.

 This page intends to describe every features of this framework illustrated with some code samples and context usage.
-Of course, the `Server Application, API <./api.html>`_ page lists all these feature but without code samples or any utilization context.
+Of course, the :doc:`api` page lists all these feature but without code samples or any utilization context.

-Finally some piece of script code illustrates how to use it, to know how to create an application server see `Server Application <./serveapp.html>`_ page.
+Finally some piece of script code illustrates how to use it, to know how to create an application server see :doc:`serverapp` page.

 .. contents:: Table of Contents